collective/Products.PasswordStrength/README.rst

 PasswordStrength
 ================

-This Pluggable Authentication Service (PAS) plugin validates passwords against regular expression rules.
-These rules can ensure a passwords strength such as minimum lenth and required characthers.
+This plugin works with Plone to allow an administrator to create a password policy for their site.
+Once installed it provides a Pluggable Authentication Service (PAS) plugin where you can create as many regular expressions rules which will each be applied against passwords during user registration.
+For example these rules can ensure a passwords strength such as minimum length and required letters or special characters.

-This plugin contains a patch to plone to use PAS validation.
+In Plone 4.3 and above this plugin works directly with Plones inbuilt password policy api.
+In Plone 4.2 and below this plugin contains a patch to plone to use PAS validation.

 Tests
 =====